ttelang/vb-android-app-quality/README.md

 vb-android-app-quality
 ======================

-Sample android project using Gradle, with basic quality tools set up.

-This project for provide a clean base to any Gradle Android project.
+Template Android Studio (version 2.2.x) project using Gradle build script.
+The project includes basic setup for static code analysis tools.
+The project is intended to  provide a clean base to any Gradle based Android Studio project.

-This project also illustrate my articles about Gradle on my [website](http://vincentbrison.com).
+This project also illustrate examples from article about Gradle on [website](http://vincentbrison.com).

 Quality
 -------